marshalsimons/Tapo-C100-IoT-Hacking/README.md

 <img width="300" height="400" alt="20260719_152302" src="https://github.com/user-attachments/assets/34463f0e-a0da-4006-82fb-c7d659716452" />
 </div>

 The receive pin can be harder to identify and will require some trial and error.
 However, we can make an educated guess that it is the contact pad between the ground and transmit pins.
 Next, we will solder cables to the contact pad and connect them to our UART converter.
 This was my first time soldering, and on my first attempt, I killed the board.
-However, I ordered another one and will update this project once completed.
-The last step I plan to take with this, for now, is simply to gain access to the UART console.
+However, I ordered another one and will update this project with the last few steps.

 ---